Syberseul/Syberseul/README.md

 - Meticulous front-end developer with full of passion and have been working on some front-end based projects.
-- Good team player based on two-years ran a small business
+- Good team player based on two-years running a small business
 -	Good self-management abilities to work under pressure.
 Willingness to share ideas and make contributions within teams.